kedardhoble/kedardhoble/README.md

 ### Welcome Peeps!!!

+🛠️ I've worked on various Python frameworks
+💬 Ask me about Python, Backend, and Databases
+🎮 I enjoy playing around with APIs and integrating them into applications
+🤖 I've worked on training models, including data extraction and preprocessing
+📘 I’m currently learning JavaScript, React, and other Frontend tools

-For the last 2 years, I've been working as a Python Backend developer.
-I'm passionate about technology and love working with various programming languages and frameworks.
+I have a passion for technology and enjoy working with various programming languages and frameworks.
+I am also eager to learn more about AI.
 Below are some of the tools and technologies I use regularly:

 <!--🖼️🖼️INTEREST LOGOS-->
 <p align="center">